sarazwairi/About-me-Game/README.md

 ><https://github.com/sarazwairi/About-me-Game/pull/1> (Links to an external site.)

 ___

-lab 4 pair programming :
+## lab 4 pair programming

 How did the pair programming process go in general?
-     it was fantastic , i enjoyed working with nemh .
+> it was fantastic , i enjoyed working with nemh .

 Did you learn anything from your partner?
 If so, what?
-     yes , we get familiar with functions more.
+> yes , we get familiar with functions more.

 What was the most difficult part of the assignment today?
-     the process it self confusing .
+> the process it self confusing .

 What was the easiest part of the assignment today?
-     terminal steps.
+> terminal steps.

 Anything else you’d like to share?
-     none
+> none

 How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
-      took 2 h and as we thought .
+>took 2 h and as we thought .
+___

+## lab 5:

+I creat cssedit branch to do my fainal CSS editing and followed by APC.